-Some moments are just so freakin’ cool.
-Like today, the three-month mark for Kelsey on her weight loss journey.
+Some moments are just so cool.
+Like when my client Kelsey hit the three-month mark on her weight loss journey.

 She came to me just after the new year and I recommended that she do my Weight Loss Coaching program.
 She had no idea what to expect, but jumped in anyway – and I’m so glad she did.

-When I helped her set three-month goals back in February, she literally wrote down: I will lose 22 lbs on or before May 3, 2017.
-She was scared to commit to it on that level because she didn’t know HOW she was going to do it.
-But she trusted that she’d didn’t have to know how to get to them yet; if she set the goal, she’s make it happen.
+One of the 3-month goals Kelsey wrote down was: I will lose 22 lbs on or before May 3, 2017.
+This was a BIG leap of faith for her.
+She didn’t know HOW she was going to do it, but she trusted that she’d didn’t have to know how to get to them yet.
+If she set the goal and committed to it, she’d make it happen.

 And she did just that.
-In fact, she exceeded it by a pound.
+In fact, she exceeded it.
 Funny how (well-thought out) intentions always come true with consistent focus and work.